nms-scribe/cosmopoeia/idea.md

 [X] Consider adding a new 'u64_string' or 'id_ref' type for typed features, and storing id foreign keys as string, so that they can be parsed into u64 for entity stuff, instead of using as u64 everywhere on lookups.
 Since I don't do anything in the map project, there shouldn't be anything with changing the types.
     [X] NationSchema should have 'capital_town_id' instead of 'capital' field.
 In fact, make sure all schemas use that nomenclature of <purpose>_<layer>_id, or at least <layer>_id if the purpose is obvious.
 [ ] The special values in WorldMap, in fact anywhere where we implemtn TryFrom<String>, should use serde_json instead.
 Use a json standard for all of that.
+[ ] Wherever I'm using serde_json, 'use' the functions as to_json_string and from_json_str, because I'm a little scared of using modules without use.
 [ ] Move the BiomeFeature consts and associated types into an impl of BiomeSchema [ ] Replace the BiomeLayer::build_lookup with TypedFeatureIterator::to_named_entities_index [ ] MarkovGenerator::calculate_chain -- should return an error if the array is empty, or if there are no strings in it.
 Because that will cause an error when we're trying to create strings.